pmiguelpinto90/ShiftDisplay/README.md

   Modify the stored value by replacing the character (and dot) with a custom character in a section.

-  `display`: object of type ShiftDisplay.
+  `display` (ShiftDisplay): object where function is called.

-  `section`: position of the section on the display to change the character, starting at 0 for the first;
+  `section` (int): position of the section on the display to change the character, starting at 0 for the first;
   if is out of bounds, function does not have any effect.

-  `index`: position on the section to change the character, starting at 0 for the leftmost;
+  `index` (int): position on the section to change the character, starting at 0 for the leftmost;
   if is out of bounds, function does not have any effect.

-  `custom`: byte with the custom character to set, encoded in abcdefgp format.
+  `custom` (byte): custom character to set, encoded in abcdefgp format.

 * __update()__